-The Endline will seek to collect Endline data on the indicator which will guide achieving the abovementioned specific goal of the project, as defined in the project proposal (will be made available to consultant).
+The Endline assessment will seek to collect Endline data on the indicators which will determine the level of achievement reached for each of the above-mentioned indicators and the specific goal of the project, as defined in the project proposal (this will be made available to consultant).

-3. Key Questions to be addressed by the Survey,
+3. Key Questions to be addressed by the Survey

-- How much funding has each organization mobilized to respond to small and medium-scale disasters in since the First Responders Project started, and what is the proportional contribution of this funding to each organization's annual budget? - How satisfied are stakeholders with each organization's responses to small and medium-scale disasters? - What is the advocacy and lobbying experience of each organization? - What is the level of knowledge of the First Response System and First Responders among community members in selected counties? - What are the types of funding and sources of funding available for first responders to respond to small and medium-scale disasters? - What first response coordination mechanisms exist in these counties, and how are they used? - How many partners have an established fundraising department?
+- How much funding has each organization mobilized to respond to small and medium-scale disasters since the First Responders Project started, and what is the proportional contribution of this funding to each organization's total annual budget? - How satisfied are stakeholders (Beneficiaries, Government representatives etc) with each organization's responses to small and medium-scale disasters? - What is the advocacy and lobbying experience of each organization? - What is the level of knowledge about the First Response System and First Responders among community members in selected counties? - What are the sources of funding available for first responders to respond to small and mediumscale disasters? - What first response coordination mechanisms exist in these counties, and how are they used? - How many partners have an established fundraising department courtesy to FRP?